marcosxaxa/challenge-2/README.md

 ## Static Credentials

-You can even use hard-coded credentials, but this is not recommended.
-:warning: Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.
+:warning: Hard-coded credentials are not recommended in any Terraform configuration and risk secret leakage should this file ever be committed to a public version control system.
 Static credentials can be provided by adding an access_key and secret_key in-line in the AWS provider block:

 Usage: